 In 2002 Necole's father passed away and two years later her mother followed, leaving her feeling lost, uninspired and with a terrible case of writer's block.
 Looking for a fresh start she moved to Detroit and began an internship with a radio station as a producer; her first taste of working in entertainment.
 Six months later she was hired as the Assistant Marketing Director/Promotions Coordinator where she was introduced to marketing and brand strategizing and how important it is to build a branding platform.
 After music executive Lyor Cohen visited the radio station and gave a presentation on his artists at Warner Music Group, a light bulb came on for Necole: she would work for a record label.

 Within a year, NecoleBitchie.com became one of the leading and fastest growing Urban Gossip Sites on the internet, attracting readers, advertisers and such esteemed outlets as The Huffington Post, CNN, The Boston Globe, Global Grind, VIBE and XXL.
 She was being courted by the very industry that had once rejected her.
-Now, her accolades include Black Enterprise's Black Blogger of the Month, Soul Train Music Award For Best Soul Site, Judges Vote for the Black Weblog Awards Best Gossip Blog, Ebony magazine's Power 100, being the first Blogger to appear on BET's 106th and Park, all while being featured in Sister 2 Sister, The Source, Honey, Essence, J'Adore, Rolling Out, The Huffington Post, The Tom Joyner Morning Show and more.
+Now, her accolades include Black Enterprise's Black Blogger of the Month, Soul Train Music Award For Best Soul Site, the Black Weblog Awards Best Gossip Blog and Blogger Of The Year honors, Ebony magazine's Power 100, being the first Blogger to appear on BET's 106th and Park, all while being featured in Sister 2 Sister, The Source, Honey, Essence, J'Adore, Rolling Out, The Huffington Post, The Tom Joyner Morning Show and more.
 Necole is well on her way to not only building a media empire that will include a production house, clothing and beauty line, and social applications, but creating a non-profit that will mentor and provide financial support to further the education of children that have lost their parents prematurely.

 Necole exemplifies what it means to gain control of one's self through self-determination, self-motivation, self-reliance, and self-promotion.
 More important than any of her accomplishments, however, is Necole's focus on making sure people, especially young girls, find inspiration in her story.
 This desire led her to create IAMNECOLE.com